allen880117/NCTU-IntroToCN2018-Lab2/README.md

         |code|explanation|
         |----|-----------|
-        |class SingleSwitchTopo( Topo ) | a class that inherit the object "Topo".
+        |class MyOwnSwitchTopo( Topo ) | a class that inherit the object "Topo" in "mininet.topo".
         |self.addSwitch( 'name' ) | create a switch and add it into topo.
         |self.addHost( 'name' ) | create a host and add it into topo.
         |self.addLink( A, B, bw(Mbps), delay, loss(%) ) | create a link between two devices A and B and configure the parameter of bandwith, delay, and loss rate.